-Cash in banks, cash equivalents and restricted cash equivalent under other current assets - based on the nature of the counterparty and the Parent Company's rating procedure.
+Cash in banks - based on the nature of the counterparty and the Parent Company's rating procedure.
 These are held by counterparty banks with minimal risk of bankruptcy and are therefore classified as high grade.

 Accounts and other receivables - high grade pertains to receivables with no default in payment; medium grade pertains to receivables with up to three defaults in payment; and low grade pertains to receivables with more than three defaults in payment.